-In the 5 years up to 2015/16, international visitors to the Armidale Regional Council were more likely to be visiting on holiday, accounting for 44.8% of all visitors.
+In the 5 years up to 2018/19, International visitors to the Armidale Regional Council were more likely to be visiting friends and relatives, accounting for 41.6% of all visitors.

 Tourism is an important part of the economy.
 Tourism Research Australia (TRA) run annual visitor surveys to measure the size and composition of the tourism market in each area, and this data is presented here.
 Tourism may include overseas visitors in the country for a holiday, business or education, Australian visitors staying overnight, or local day trippers visiting the area.
 These different types of tourists will utilize different services within the economy, so understanding the different tourism markets is important for Local Government and businesses.

 NB: In February 2018, concerns were identified with the quality of the main purpose of visit component of the passenger data supplied to TRA by the Department of Home Affairs.
 This has resulted in the International Visitor Survey results from the March quarter onwards not including any data relating to the purpose of visit.
 As such, the data is starting to skew towards "other reason".
 TRA have said they are working to resolve these issues and may re-supply data.
 Read more from the TRA here.